 Process Length

-From what we've seen in this process, OpenAI is less interested in whether you can write a perfect SQL query and more interested in how you think — about metrics, about systems, and about the people who consume your work.
-The homework presentation is the centerpiece of the loop, and candidates who treat it as a formality get caught off guard.
-They ask probing questions throughout, not just at the end, so you need to own every decision you made in that project: why you modeled data a certain way, what tradeoffs you accepted, what you'd do differently.
+From what we've seen in this process, OpenAI is less interested in whether you can write a perfect SQL query and more focused on how you think — about metrics, about systems, and about the people who consume data.
+The homework presentation is the clearest signal of this.
+It's not a portfolio show-and-tell; it's a structured interrogation of your decision-making.
+Candidates who treat it as a formality get caught flat-footed when interviewers probe the why behind every design choice.

 Synthetized from 1 candidates reports by our editorial team.